aerospike/aerospike-client-python/doc/client.rst

         <https://www.aerospike.com/docs/architecture/clients.html>`_.

-    .. method:: connect()
+    .. method:: connect([username, password])

         Connect to the cluster.
+The optional *username* and *password* only apply when connecting to the Enterprise Edition of Aerospike.

+        :param str username: a defined user with roles in the cluster.
+See :meth:`admin_create_user`.
+        :param str password: the password will be hashed by the client using bcrypt.

+        .. seealso:: `Security features article <https://www.aerospike.com/docs/guide/security.html>`_.

     .. method:: close()